Can A Toyota RAV4 Jump Start A Toyota RAV4 Hybrid? (answered)

 jump starting a rav4 hybrid

-• Insulated jumper cables for safety and efficiency
+• Insulated jumper cables in good condition

 Safety Precautions to Follow